gumvic/nanoql/README.md

 Let's sum up.

-1) First, define the root executor - a function or a value holding values or other executors.
+1) First, define the root node.
+Most probably it is going to be a map holding deferred nodes for your high level "methods".

 2) Define a query, either using **q/compile** or crafting AST by hand (or writing your own compile, why not?).